 Jane died at age 69, on Saturday, March 22, 1980 at Loma Linda University Medical Center, following a lengthy illness.
 She had no children, but dedicated the last 20 years of her life to preserving her Native American heritage and culture.

-Katherine later took Jane’s place on the Native American Heritage Commission, and has continued the work of preserving their culture in her capacity as President to this day.
+Katherine later took Jane’s place on the Native American Heritage Commission, and continued to work preserving their culture in her capacity as President until her passing.
 It is due to the extraordinary vision of these two strong women who fought to keep their heritage alive that we have the privilege of enjoying the Malki Museum today.